DitwanP/AgeCalculatorFM/README.md

 ### What I learned

-This project was mainly for the purpose of furthering my knowledge with a few tools.
+This project was mainly for the purpose of introducing me to a few tools that I have been wanting to try out.
 Specifically Vite, and Tailwind.

 ## Author